Bylaws

 SECTION 11.04

-At or as soon as practicable after the Annual Meeting, the President shall appoint Tellers to assist in receiving and tallying the vote by mail and electronic ballot.
+At or as soon as practicable after the Annual Meeting, the President shall appoint Tellers to assist in receiving and tallying the vote by electronic ballot.

 SECTION 11.05

-Within fourteen (14) days after the Annual Meeting, the Board of Directors shall cause to be mailed or to be sent electronically to each voting member of AAPOS, at the address shown on the records of AAPOS:
+Within fourteen (14) days after the Annual Meeting, the Board of Directors shall cause to be sent electronically to each voting member of AAPOS, at the address shown on the records of AAPOS:

-1. A notice specifying (i) the date (not later than thirty (30) days after the date of mailing of the notice) by which an Official Ballot must be received to be counted and (ii) the requirements for a valid mail or electronic ballot;
+1. the date (not later than thirty (30) days after the date of mailing of the notice) by which an Official Ballot must be received to be counted and;

-2. One statement per amendment (10 to 12 point font) comprising not more than one (1) 8 1/2 by 11 inch typewritten page for mailing or one page electronically that is submitted on behalf of the Board of Directors in favor of or in opposition to a proposed amendment; this statement will be included in the mailing only if it is received by the EVP at least fifteen (15) days before the Annual Meeting;
+2. one statement per amendment (10 to 12 point font) comprising not more than one page electronically that is submitted on behalf of the Board of Directors in favor of or in opposition to a proposed amendment; this statement will be included in the mailing only if it is received by the EVP at least fifteen (15) days before the Annual Meeting;

-6. Instructions with respect to the conduct of the vote by mail or electronic ballot.
+5. instructions with respect to the conduct of the vote by electronic ballot.

 SECTION 11.06

-The instructions given in accordance with Section 12.05(e) shall inform each voting member wishing to vote by mail ballot or electronic ballot:
+The instructions given in accordance with Section 11.05 shall inform each voting member wishing to vote by electronic ballot:

 SECTION 11.07